divechan/docs/docs/contracts/v2/concepts/01-protocol-overview/03-smart-contracts.md

 Typically, smart contracts which need tokens to perform some functionality require would-be interactors to first make an approval on the token contract, then call a function that in turn calls transferFrom on the token contract.
 This is _not_ how V2 pairs accept tokens.
 Instead, pairs check their token balances at the _end_ of every interaction.
 Then, at the beginning of the _next_ interaction, current balances are differenced against the stored values to determine the amount of tokens that were sent by the current interactor.
 See the <a href='/whitepaper.pdf' target='_blank' rel='noopener noreferrer'>whitepaper</a> for a justification of why this is the case, but the takeaway is that **tokens must be transferred to the pair before calling any token-requiring method** (the one exception to this rule is [Flash Swaps](../core-concepts/flash-swaps).

-## WETH
+## WSTEAMX

-Unlike Uniswap V1 pools, V2 pairs do not support ETH directly, so ETH⇄ERC-20 pairs must be emulated with WETH.
-The motivation behind this choice was to remove ETH-specific code in the core, resulting in a leaner codebase.
-End users can be kept fully ignorant of this implementation detail, however, by simply wrapping/unwrapping ETH in the periphery.
+Pairs do not support STEAMX directly, so STEAMX⇄Wrapped pairs must be emulated with WSTEAMX.
+The motivation behind this choice was to remove STEAMX-specific code in the core, resulting in a leaner codebase.
+End users can be kept fully ignorant of this implementation detail, however, by simply wrapping/unwrapping STEAMX in the periphery.

-The router fully supports interacting with any WETH pair via ETH.
+The router fully supports interacting with any WSTEAMX pair via STEAMX.

 ## Minimum Liquidity